akshay-r13/ZTM-DS-Algo-Python/Hash_Tables/README.md

 ## Review

-In an interview context, Hash Tables are **sually used to optimize time complexity of a solution**
+In an interview context, Hash Tables are **usually used to optimize time complexity of a solution**

 ### Hash Table vs Arrays